Top Picks

 > A whole house water filter works by treating water at the single point where the main supply line enters your home.
 It forces every drop through a series of filter stages — typically sediment, then carbon, sometimes KDF or specialty media — before that water branches off to every faucet, shower, and appliance in your house. > > Think of it as a bouncer at the front door of your plumbing: nothing nasty gets past the threshold.

-I've installed and tested whole house systems for the past 7 years — both for paying clients and on my own stubborn 1962 ranch home in central Texas (hello, brutal well water).
+I've installed and tested whole house systems for the past 7 years — both for paying clients and , brutal well water).
 What follows isn't recycled spec-sheet copy.
-It's what I've actually learned with my hands on the wrench, my boots in the mud, and my wallet lighter from the lessons.
+It's what I've actually learned with my hands , my boots in the mud, and my wallet lighter from the lessons.

 Quick Picks: My Battle-Tested Recommendations